Linhua-Sun/p4-phylogenetics/INSTALL.rst

 This is the usual way that Python packages are installed, and is an alternative to installing p4 in-place as described above.
-It can be done from the svn download or an unpacked tarball (although the latter is not recommended).
+It can be done from the hg download.

 If you are upgrading, you can un-install the previous version with the p4 func.uninstall() function.
 Depending on how it was installed, you